-From the first three of these Portfolio Analysis resources, a client app follows links to access analysis results data in the form of segments, measures, securities and time-series data in the Segments Tree Node, Whole Segments Tree, Time Series and Multiple OCP Time Series resources, and may obtain history risk figures via the Liquidity Risk History and Historical Risk Trends resources.
+From the first three of these kinds of Portfolio Analysis resource, a client app follows links to access analysis results data in the form of segments, measures, securities and time-series data in the Segments Tree Node, Whole Segments Tree, Time Series and Multiple OCP Time Series resources, and may obtain history risk figures via the Liquidity Risk History and Historical Risk Trends resources.

 Analytical measures are requestable from analysis results data, via the Segments Tree Node, Whole Segments Tree, Time Series, Multiple OCP Time Series, Interactive Risk Analysis and Interactive Statistics Analysis resources.

 Measures are divided into four categories, Segments Tree measures, Time Series, Interactive Risk Analysis measures and Interactive Statistics Analysis measures:-

 By default, the above URLs return the measures info lists in HTML form.
 The lists can also be provided in XML and JSON form.
 To request XML, the Accept request header must be set to:-

 To request JSON, the Accept request header must be set to:-

 The XML and JSON formats are so simple as to be self-explanatory.
 Note that the measures info list for Time Series includes a flag that says whether each measure is compoundable or not.